laylacodes/laylacodes/README.md

 * i'm obsessed with the outdoors & am in the process of becoming a Pilates instructor
 * i'm a member of the Computer Science Student Organization at my university
 * i create content on my coding/tech twitter [@codinglay](https://twitter.com/pilatesdev)
-* i write technical how-to articles on [my hashnode blog](https://laylacodes.hashnode.dev/)
+* i write technical how-to articles - [here's the repo](https://github.com/laylacodes/hashnode-articles)
-* i created my [portfolio website](https://codinglayla.github.io/) from scratch
+* i created my [portfolio website](https://laylacodes.github.io/) from scratch

 <!--- ## projects